Disaster Recovery Personal Protection Act of 2006: Background

 Republican Congressman Bobby Jindal in the House and on April 7, 2006 by Republican Senator David Vitter in the Senate.
 On August 4, 2006, it was referred to committee.

 On July 12, 2006 Senator Vitter proposed Senate Amendment 4615 (the Vitter Amendment) to Department of Homeland Security Appropriations Act, 2007 (H.R.
-5441), to prohibit the confiscation of a firearm during an emergency or major disaster if the possession of such firearm is not prohibited under Federal or State law.
+5441), to prohibit the confiscation of firearms during an emergency or major disaster if the possession of such firearms is not prohibited under Federal or State law.
 The proposed amendment was subsequently modified to contain the provisions of the Disaster Recovery Personal Protection Act of 2006.
 However, the temporary surrender of a firearm could be required "as a condition for entry into any mode of transportation used for rescue or evacuation".

 Passage

 On July 13, 2006, the Vitter Amendment passed the United States Senate 84 to 16.
 It was retained by the conference committee.
 President George W. Bush signed the Department of Homeland Security Appropriations Act on September 30, 2006 and it became Public Law 109-295.